Skip to main content

 61 mentions Positive Neutral Negative

 The story in the game revolves around the life of an elderly French man, exploring themes of aging and reflection through a series of choices that impact his well-being.
 While some players found the narrative touching and thought-provoking, others criticized it for being generic and lacking depth, with gameplay mechanics that detracted from the storytelling experience.
-Overall, the narrative is seen as a significant draw, but opinions vary on its execution and emotional impact.
+Overall, the narrative is seen as a significant draw, but its execution varies widely among players, leading to mixed feelings about its emotional impact and engagement.

 • “Reading the life story of the main character is a rollercoaster of emotions, and the historical facts that pop up are both entertaining and informative.”